bitcraze/crazyflie-clients-python/README.md

 ## Windows (7/8/10)

 Running from source on Windows is tested using the [miniconda](http://conda.pydata.org/miniconda.html) python distribution.
 It is possible to run from any distribution as long as the required packages are installed.
-Building the windows installer requires Python 3.4 (because ```py2exe``` is not distributed for Python 3.5 yet).
+Building the windows installer requires Python 3.4 (because ```py2exe``` is not distributed for Python 3.5+ yet).
 The following instructions assumes **Miniconda 32-bit** is installed.

+**Note on python version**: Building the windows executable and installer requires Python 3.4.
+The client has mostly been tested using Python 32Bit but should work on python 64Bits as well.
+If you are not interested about building the windows installer, just by running the client, you can run on more recent version of python.

 Open a command line windows and move to the crazyflie clients folder (the exact command depends of where the project is cloned):
 ```